-Recently I’d been stressed and feeling off, dizzy and wired.
+Recently I’d been stressed and feeling off, dizzy, and wired.
 I decided to measure my blood pressure (dizziness can be a sign of high BP) and was shocked to find it read 140-150/90!
 So, I went to work and put myself on a protocol.
-You can learn all about how I was able to lower my BP nearly 20 points in just 2 days.

 We all know that blood pressure is the pressure of the blood in the circulatory system, and it’s measured with a blood pressure cuff, typically whenever you visit your doctor.
 If your blood pressure is high, it means your heart is working too hard to pump blood through your body, increasing the force on arterial walls and causing weakness in your blood vessels.
 This makes the vessels more prone to rupture or tiny tears that leave scar tissue on the walls of arteries and veins, increasing the risk of blockage and upping heart attack and stroke risk.

 Ideal blood pressure is 110/70 – 120/80.
 The top number is systolic pressure and refers to the amount of pressure in your arteries during contraction of your heart muscle.
 The bottom number is the diastolic pressure and refers to your blood pressure when the heart is between beats.
 Blood pressure that is too low (lower than 90/60) does not supply your body and heart with enough oxygenated blood.

 High blood pressure is know as hypertension and is categorized into stages.
 You are considered prehypertensive if your systolic pressure is between 120 and 139 or your diastolic pressure is between 80 and 89.
 You won’t be placed on meds yet, just told to clean up your diet, avoid the salt, lose weight, and exercise.